Air Fryer Recipe

 Method

 3. Roll out the puff pastry on a lightly floured surface.
-Spread the spinach and ricotta mixture over half of the pastry sheet.
+Spread the spinach and ricotta mixture over one half of the pastry sheet.

-6. Cook for 12-15 minutes until golden brown and crispy.
+6. Cook for 12-15 minutes, until golden brown and crisp.

 Why this works in an air fryer